yangyu-berkeley/yangyu-berkeley.github.io/_pages/research.md

     <li> <p> Data-driven analysis and control. </p></li>
     </ul>
 </p>
- I also have strong interest in game theory (noncooperative game, coalition game), transactive energy or transactive control, and market design for future deregulated energy market.
-I'm also open to new theories and always looking for exciting research problems.
+ I also have strong interest in <b>game theory (noncooperative game, coalition game), transactive energy or transactive control and market design mechanisms </b>with their application to build a flexible, adaptive, reliable and sustainable energy system.

 {% for post in site.research %}
   {% include archive-single.html %}